POSTPONED UNTIL FALL 2023

 - Practice ACT & Art Therapy techniques that promote client’s resiliency and emotional healing.

 Beth Eilers, LCSW, ACT Clinician, has worked with children, families, and adults with medical illness for over 20 years.
-She is a clinical social worker with the Maine Medical Partners Pediatric Specialty Clinic.
+Beth has presented trainings on treating insomnia with ACT and facilitated patient focused workshops with Stephanie at the Cancer Community Center and Dempsey Center.
+She is a long time member and founding president of the Southern Maine Acceptance and Commitment Therapy community (SMACT).
+Currently, Beth is a clinical social worker with the Maine Medical Partners Pediatric Specialty Clinic working with children and teens at the Gastrointestinal and Gender clinics.

 What to expect:

-Week 1- The Psychology of Major Medical Illnesses, Intro to Art Therapy & Acceptance and Commitment Therapy (ACT)
+Module 1- The Fundamentals of Acceptance and Commitment Therapy (ACT) & Art Therapy